 “Our results consistently showed a higher occurrence of heart attacks in sub-zero temperatures,” said the study’s first author Dr. Moman A. Mohammad, from the Department of Cardiology at Lund University.
 “The findings were the same across a large range of patient subgroups, and at national as well as regional levels, suggesting that air temperature is a trigger for heart attack.”

-You read those words right… air temperature is a trigger for heart attack.
+You read those words right… air temperature is a trigger for a heart attack.
 The question is, why?
 And what can you do to protect yourself?

 What’s behind the cold weather-heart attack connection?